kn-lim/xivcrafter/README.md

   - Yes.
 Otherwise, whatever program is in focus will receive the inputs.
 - **Am I able to use the keyboard to type/move while the program is active?**
   - No, since XIVCrafter tracks all key presses and may act accordingly to the flags provided.
+- **How do I get the macro duration?**
+  - Count all the seconds the macro steps delays for.
+  - General Rule: # of Lines * 3

 # TODO